socaria/innovamat-challenge/README.md

     $ npm i

-4. Start the development server:
+3. Start the development server:

-    $ npm run nodemon
+    $ npm start

-5. For GET type requests you can access from the browser with the routes indicates in the instructions.
-For the oders requests you have to install POSTMAN following the instructions in se POSTMAN section (in the end of this README)
+4. For GET requests you can access from the browser with the routes indicates in the instructions section.
+For the oders requests you have to install POSTMAN following the instructions in the POSTMAN section (at the end of this README)

-6. Run the suits test:
+6. Run the tests:

     $ npm test